Ektor Rivera: Musical theatre

-He initiated his Broadway career in the leading role of Emilio Estefan for the musical On Your Feet!, featured at the Marquis Theatre, New York.
+Ektor began his Broadway career in the leading role of Emilio Estefan for the musical On Your Feet!, featured at the Marquis Theatre, New York.
 The musical is based on the life and music of Gloria Estefan and her husband Emilio Estefan.
 During this period, he performed in various concerts and special events like the Tony Awards Billboard's Series, CBS Macy's Thanksgiving Day Parade and the renowned New Year Eve's celebration, Dick Clark's New Year's Rockin' Eve, held at New York City's Times Square for ABC.

 Years before, he joined the cast of Broadway and Beyond, responsible for the opening of the Walt Disney Theater at the Dr. Phillips Center for the Performing Arts in Orlando, Florida.
 The show was directed by Richard Jay-Alexander and included the participation of Sierra Boggess, Norm Lewis, Chris Mann, Deborah Voigt and Jane Monheit among others.
 All accompanied by the Orlando Philharmonic Orchestra.

 Ektor was recognized as one of the Ambassadors of the Puerto Rican Day Parade in New York.